MikeDigitize/Unique-string-permutation/README.md

 ```
 We're now one level deeper in the recursion - level three.

-There are no more characters greater than zero - a new permutation has been created!
+There are no characters greater than zero - a new permutation has been created!
 Second result - 'ACB'.

 ```